FIG Marketing

-How do you find the right indexed universal life insurance policy?
+How do you find the right indexed universal life insurance policy for a client?

 Much is said about the indexed universal life insurance policy and its impact and growth over the last several years in the life insurance industry.
 It’s no wonder that indexed universal life (IUL) policies have represented 24% of overall individual life sales and 65% of total universal life sales.